A version of this article was first published by James Harper on PerfectDailyGrind.com

-When you become a coffee shop owner, you adopt many new hats: manager, marketer, financial planner, recruiter, health and safety advisor… Yet you cannot afford to neglect your key role, either: food and beverages provider.
+When you become a coffee shop owner, you adopt many new hats: manager, marketer, financial planner, recruiter, health and safety advisor… Yet you cannot afford to neglect your key role, either: food and beverage provider.

 In the specialty coffee industry, quality is king.
 But just purchasing specialty beans won’t guarantee your customers will taste a good coffee.
 Your coffee preparation knowledge, along with the skills of your baristas, is equally important.